If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 Okay, back to climate!
 We know that’s really what you were looking for… But it was important to outline the key differences between CMU and metal frame construction.

 As we know, your outdoor kitchen will be outside and exposed to the elements year round.
-Understanding the unique conditions it will be exposed to in your region is important to the longevity of your outdoor kitchen.
+Understanding the unique conditions it will be exposed to in your region is important factor to the longevity of your outdoor kitchen.

 For those in cold climates, the freezing and thawing can easily compromise cement board.
 It’s a constant expansion and contraction that makes the structure vulnerable to moisture and degradation.